augustsna/Official-SuperLauncher/LAUNCHER_README.md

    python main.py
    ```

-2. **Add Applications**:
+2. **Add Applications and Folders**:
-   - Click "Add Apps" button
+   - Click "Add Apps" button to choose between files or folders
-   - Navigate to and select applications
+   - Select "Add Files..." to pin individual applications and files
+   - Select "Add Folder..." to pin entire folders for quick access
-   - Applications are automatically pinned with proper icons
+   - Items are automatically pinned with proper icons

 3. **Search and Launch**:
    - Use the search bar to filter your pinned items